 Para 16 of the Judgement is as follows:

 From a bare perusal of the instructions, it does not appear that the power conferred to the Election Commission and its officers are arbitrary or against the constitutional guarantees provided to the citizens.
 The seizure of unaccounted cash or other movables or seizure of huge quantity of gold, silver and unlicensed arms by the Election Commission does not violate any of the fundamental rights, much less the rights guaranteed under Articles 19(1)(d) and 19(1)(g) or Article 21 of the Constitution of India.

 Held: The rights of a person to profess or practise religion are subject to restrictions on the grounds of public order, morality, health or the other provisions of Part III of the Constitution.
 The Election Commission’s direction to cover statues of ‘Elephant’ and Ms Mayawati constructed at public expense falls within permissible limitations under Article 25.
 No election symbol shall be deemed to be a religious symbol or a national symbol.
 (Para 21)

 5. Dr Nutan Thakur vs ECI:

-Held: Election Commission is empowered to issue appropriate order or direction for the conduct of free and fair elections in the country to discharge its constitutional obligation of superintendence, control and directions of elections.
+Held: The Election Commission is empowered to issue appropriate orders or directions for the conduct of free and fair elections in the country to discharge its constitutional obligation of superintendence, control and directions of elections.
 (Para 2)

 Model Code of Conduct: In case of any violation, the violator must be punished severally to maintain fairness in the country’s election process.
 (Para 6)